gwenwindflower/charm-school/README.md

 I see this repository as useful mainly for folks who (sanely) don't enjoy gardening their dotfiles, want a general framework to start from, and are comfortable editing the defaults and ripping out what they don't like.

 This is only tested on my personal 2020 MacBook Pro and my work 2022 M2 Macbook Pro, running recent versions of MacOS.
 I would not install these dotfiles on anything else.
-If you're running an Intel Mac with a recent version of MacOS you should be fine, but use at your own risk.
+If you're on a Mac with a recent version of MacOS you should be fine, but use at your own risk.
 There's no easy way to undo the install yet if you don't like the settings.
 I hope in the future to add more optional paths, CI, uninstall scripts, and customizable install options to share this with a larger audience in a more robust way, but until that day, send your computer to Charm School at your own risk.

 ## 📚 Table of Contents